DrGenath/drgenath.github.io/_pages/teaching.md

 Teaching the university course in the summer semesters of 2021–2024.

-- **Data Science for Industrial Applications** Teaching the university course in the winter semesters of 2022–2024.
+- **Data Science for Industrial Applications** Teaching the university course in the winter semesters of 2022–2025.

 - **Business Informatics – Introduction to Business Digitalization**
-  Support in teaching the university course.
+  Support in teaching the university course in the winter semesters of 2022–2025.
   Introduction of an autograder for programming training for engineers and development of programming tasks for exams and exercises.

 - **Software project**
   Supervision of the software project *“Further development of the feedback functions of the CodeOcean autograder”* in the summer semester 2023.